 Our ability to maintain our reputation is critical.
 Our reputation could be jeopardized if we or our third-party providers fail to maintain high standards for merchandise quality and integrity.
 Any negative publicity about these types of concerns may reduce demand for our merchandise.
 Failure by us or our third-party providers to comply with ethical, social, product, labor, health and safety or environmental standards could also jeopardize our reputation and potentially lead to adverse consumer actions, including boycotts.
 They could also impact investment decisions by investors, including some large institutional investors and funds, which could negatively impact our stock price.
 With the increased proliferation of social media, public perception about products, business practices, stores or brand, whether justified or not, could impair our reputation, involve us in litigation, damage our brand and have a material adverse effect on our business.
+Additionally, actions taken by individuals that we partner with, such as brand representatives, influencers or our associates, that fail to represent our brand in a manner consistent with our brand image, whether through our social media platforms or their own, could harm our brand reputation and materially impact our business.
 Failure to comply with local laws and regulations, to maintain an effective system of internal controls or to provide accurate and timely financial information could also hurt our reputation.
 Damage to our reputation or loss of consumer confidence for any of these or other reasons could have a material adverse effect on our results of operations and financial condition, as well as require additional resources to rebuild our reputation.